-- 1. Initial trophic feeding followed by full-calorie enteral feeding will improve clinical outcomes (specifically increase the number of ventilator-free days to day 28 and decrease the 60-day, hospital mortality) in patients with ALI or ARDS by reducing systemic inflammation and the number of feeding complications as compared to early, full-calorie enteral feeding. - 2.
-Omega-3 Fatty Acid, Gamma-linolenic acid (GLA), and anti-oxidant supplementation, as compared to placebo, will improve clinical outcomes (specifically increase the number of ventilator-free days to day 28 and decrease the 60-day, hospital mortality) in patients with ALI or ARDS by attenuating systemic inflammation. - Study Design: Multi-center, prospective, randomized, controlled clinical trials.
-Patients will be randomized into each of the two trials simultaneously (factorial design). - 1.
+- 1. Initial trophic feeding followed by full-calorie enteral feeding will improve clinical outcomes (specifically increase the number of ventilator-free days to day 28 and decrease the 60-day, hospital mortality) in patients with ALI or ARDS by reducing systemic inflammation and the number of feeding complications as compared to early, full-calorie enteral feeding. - Study Design: Multi-center, prospective, randomized, controlled clinical trials. - 1.
 A maximum of 1000 patients will be enrolled. - 2.
-Patients randomized to trophic enteral feeds will receive trophic feeding rates (10 cc / hr) for 144 hours prior to being advanced to full-calorie feeding rates which will continue for the duration of mechanical ventilation up to study day 28. - 3.
-Patients randomized to full-calorie enteral feeds will be advanced to full-calorie feeding rates on initiation of feeding and will continue to receive full-calorie feeds for the duration of mechanical ventilation up to study day 28.
+Patients randomized to trophic enteral feeds will receive trophic feeding rates (20 kcal / hr) for 144 hours prior to being advanced to full-calorie feeding rates which will continue for the duration of mechanical ventilation up to study day 28. - 3.
+Patients randomized to full-calorie enteral feeds will be advanced to full-calorie feeding rates on initiation of feeding and will continue to receive full-calorie feeds for the duration of mechanical ventilation up to study day 28. - 4.

-- 4. Patients will be treated with n-3 fatty acids, GLA, and anti-oxidants or indistinguishable placebo every 12 hours for the shorter of 21 days or the duration of mechanical ventilation. - 5.
 Patients will be followed to the earlier of 60 days or hospital discharge.
 In addition, vital status will be ascertained at 90 days.